 - Emory’s diverse offerings of sustainability learning opportunities train students to become versatile leaders in environmental action.
 Sustainability courses prepare students for the working world, where interdisciplinary thought and action are often required.
 At least one of these numerous offerings is sure to meet any student’s unique interests, no matter their primary discipline.

 - Students can enroll in one of the sustainability-related and -focused courses offered in their school: “Foundations of Sustainability,” the “Sustainable Food Fair” planning course, “Business & Society,” “Environmental Law,” “Global Environmental Health Policy: Power, Science & Justice,” and many more.

 How It Works

-- Undergraduate students can earn a Sustainability Minor in Interdisciplinary Studies, Sustainability Sciences Minor through the Department of Environmental Sciences, or concentrate in Environmental Management through the Goizueta Business School.
+- Undergraduate students can earn an interdisciplinary Sustainability Minor, a Sustainability Sciences Minor through the Department of Environmental Sciences, or concentrate in Environmental Management through the Goizueta Business School.

 - Undergraduates can strengthen leadership skills while creating sustainable community change with the Ethics and Servant Leadership Program and the Community Building and Social Change Minor.

 - Emory offers sustainability-focused programs for graduate-level students such as the Master’s in Development Practice at the Laney Graduate School and the Master’s of Public Health in Environmental Health and Certificate in Climate and Health at the Rollins School of Public Health.

 - The Turner Environmental Law Clinic and the Environmental and Natural Resources Law Program train Emory Law students to become sustainability leaders in environmental law.